 - Specialist strengths in philosophy of religion, philosophy of science, moral and political philosophy, philosophy of mind, metaphysics (the basic nature of things) and epistemology (the nature of knowledge).

-- A flagship ‘Research in Philosophy’ module, unique to Leeds, that will equip you with the research skills you need to successfully complete your final year research project, give you access to cutting edge research from a range of staff members, and allow you to build relationships and a sense of community with peers on your course.
+- A flagship ‘Research in Philosophy’ module in your second year, unique to Leeds, that will equip you with the research skills you need to successfully complete your final year research project, give you access to cutting edge research from a range of staff members and allow you to build relationships and a sense of community with peers on your course.

-- Student choice between two different kinds of research project in your final year – both offer you the guidance of an individual supervisor, but one offers further the scaffolded support of an associated module, while the other allows you more freedom to pursue an independent research project of your own design.
+- Student choice between two different kinds of research project in your final year.
+Both offer you the guidance of an individual supervisor, but one also offers the scaffolded support of an associated module, while the other allows you the freedom to pursue an independent research project of your own design.

-In your second year you will combine these options with a year-long core module designed to develop your research skills by learning about exciting current research being done by our staff.
-As well as developing valuable independent research skills and getting to see the research being done by our staff, this module will help you build a strong sense of community with others on your programme.
+In your second year, you’ll combine these options with our year-long flagship module in philosophical research methodology where you'll learn about doing philosophy by seeing our staff in action.
+As well as developing valuable independent research skills and gaining exposure to cutting-edge research, this module will help you build a strong sense of community with others on your course.

 Year 1 compulsory modules